Grey crowned crane standing among tall grass

 4. Explore the treasures of Moshi

-Cost: Around $30 per person for an English-speaking guide
+• Cost: US$40 per person for an English-speaking guide (US$55 if you're a group of just one)

 Moshi, the capital of Kilimanjaro region, is a 40 km drive from Kilimanjaro Airport (JRO).
 As the gateway to Kilimanjaro National Park, it’s a natural stopover destination for climbers.
 We always advise our guests to arrive at least a day before the start of their Kilimanjaro climb.
 This way, if there’s an unforeseen delay like a late flight, your climbing schedule isn’t jeopardised.